weaverbel/intro-computational-thinking/content/5-solutions.md

 In a folder, we have 250 image files for which we want to create backup copies before we process the images for archiving.
 Manually creating 250 copies of files seems like a very boring thing to do, so we are going to automate the workflow to create the backup copies.

-This is a perfect task for a loop, as the task is fairly simple and repetitive.
+This is a perfect task for a loop, as the task is simple and repetitive.

-*Steps*

-1. Identify the filenames to be backed up.
-Wildcards can be used to identify the files for backup, e.g., the * character in the following expressions will stand for all files with a file extension of either `*.tif`, `*.png` or `*.jpg`.
-2. Create a new copy of each existing image file with a file extension of `*.jpg` under a new filename that includes the word `backup`.
-3. Create a new copy of each existing image file with a file extension of `*.tif` under a new filename that includes the word `backup`.
-4. Create a new copy of each existing image file with a file extension of `*.png` under a new filename that includes the word `backup`.
-5. Record each individual file creation as the loop runs so you can check that the loop is working as planned, and also to create a list of which files were copied for later checking.

-{% include figure.html img="loop-pseudocode.png" alt="Steps in the loop" caption="Steps in the loop" width="60%" %}
+{% include figure.html img="loop-pseudocode.png" alt="Steps in the loop" caption="Steps in the loop" width="70%" %}

 ##### Example code in the Unix shell